+In addition to the pea gravel cost per yard, you must consider installation.
 Pea gravel installation costs are dependent on several factors such as the size and type of project, labor costs, and material prices.
 For example, a small project may cost $0.30 per square foot, while a large project may cost $1 per square foot or more.

 What Equipment Do I Need to Install Pea Gravel?

 There are a few tools that you will need to install pea gravel.
 The following is a list of the necessary equipment.

 - Watering can (optional)

 A shovel is necessary for digging the hole for the gravel.
 Next, a rake is needed to level out the gravel once it has been laid in the spot.